This post is from Patti Howard.

 The year is ending.
 She has endured the trials and tribulations of yet another one.
 She is ready to celebrate.
 And the nicest part for me is that she has clearly even passed this on to her daughter, Belinda, “ … also brave in ribbons.”

-Whatever we have been through in 2009, it’s nearly at an end.
+Whatever we have been through during the year, it’s nearly at an end.
 We’re still here.
 We’ve survived it in some fashion or other, at least for now.
 We tended to those we care about, and maybe even made someone happy, whether we knew it or not.
 We can fly our flags – our pretty ribbons of endurance.
 At least we should.
 I urge you all to just say “I did it”!
 It might not have been much in your eyes or the eyes of others, but I’ll bet it really was.
 And then put on the clothes that make you feel special, however old and worn or new and sparkly they might be.